Key Takeaways

 • Integration with Existing Infrastructure: Ensure your chosen DNS server can seamlessly integrate with your current cloud security and incident response protocols.

-It’s advisable to conduct a cybersecurity audit periodically to ensure that your chosen DNS servers continue to meet evolving security and performance demands.
-Penetration testing can further help you assess current cybersecurity measures and DNS server reliability.
+A periodic external review of how your DNS infrastructure resolves under load and under failure conditions is a healthy practice for any team running production services.
+It’s advisable to conduct a periodic cybersecurity audit to ensure your chosen DNS servers continue to meet evolving security and performance demands.
+Penetration testing can further help you assess your current cybersecurity measures and the reliability of your DNS server.

 How to Change Your DNS Server Settings